dpark926/CODETEST-GetSwift/README.md

 - Location
 - Package Info

 The drones API returns a random list of drones with their id, location and package (if carrying).
 The first thing to notice is that every drone has a current location which can be compared with the location of the depo.
-I'm using the Halversine formula to calculate the distance between one point to another.
+I'm using the Haversine formula to calculate the distance between one point to another.
 With that, I used the amount of hours as a point of reference to determine the amount of hours, minutes and seconds that are left for the drone to reach its destination.

 For formula for time is : time = distance/speed